 Since about 2007, I have snapped about 1000–5000 photos per year.
-When I was working on photo or video projects, that number would probably multiply by 10.
+When I was working on photography or video projects, that number would probably multiply by 10.
 In contrast, for this past year, I’ve only had my phone for photography, so I am much more selective.

 At the end of the year, I usually keep 300 or so photos, and even those eventually get trimmed down.
 Part of it is nostalgia, as the photography is a journal and chronology of my life; it’s not the whole story, but a framework and reference point.

 As I started strictly in digital, I quickly realized that the second, and perhaps greater half of the work and artistic process, is in post-production.
 A photo can really come alive when you develop it (and crop, straighten, see it on a big screen) beyond what the camera captures.
-So, shoot RAW.
+So, shoot in RAW.

 You have to live.
 The camera and the device we employ in our art is a tool, and it’s never going to capture the entirety of the story.
-Mastery is making our talents, skills, and aptitudes a part of our everyday, as they will forever be honed, improved, and blended with everything else we learn.
+Mastery is making our talents, skills and aptitudes a part of our everyday, as they will forever be honed, improved and blended with everything else we learn.

 Be forever curious, and obsessive, and passionate.

 And don’t be in a hurry.
-Life is art, and art takes a lifetime.
+Life is art and art takes a lifetime.
 Some things come together quickly.
 Others take years.

 You may want to embellish, but that’s the coward’s way through life.
 Lies and padding and flowering your achievements and adventures are tough to maintain as they are not what is real.
 There’s enough bullshit out there, thanks.